 If a voter is not able to show an acceptable ID, the voter will be given the option to sign the Personal Identification Affidavit.
 On the Affidavit, the voter swears to his/her identity under penalty of perjury, a felony under 34-1114, Idaho Code.
 After signing the Affidavit, the voter will be issued a ballot to be tabulated with all other ballots.See ID Requirements for All States

 Early & Absentee Voting — IdahoRequest an Absentee Ballot

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-2nd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than May 9th.
+Then, when you complete your absentee ballot, it must be received by 8 pm on election day.

-Counties that do not participate in early voting will allow in-person voting by absentee ballot at county clerk's office as soon as absentee ballots are available until Nov.
-4th.
+Counties that do not participate in early voting will allow in-person voting by absentee ballot at county clerk's office as soon as absentee ballots are available until May 11th at 5 pm.